KonradMagiera/Maze/README.md

 # Maze
-generate maze and path will be found by program
+generate maze so that program can find the correct path